The PropTech Guide to ESG

 In 2015, the United Nations introduced their 17 Sustainable Development Goals (SDGs) which they describe as a ‘blueprint to achieve a better and more sustainable future for all’.
 There are many parallels between these goals and ESG objectives, which is helping to drive improved regulation in this area.

 Many governments are using this framework to develop their political policies, and lots of the world’s largest companies acknowledge the SDGs in their corporate reporting and include the global goals in their CEO’s message.
+They were also recently incorporated into BlackRock’s analysis of investments.

 It’s clear that the SDGs create many opportunities for both investors and companies.
 They offer an effective way to look at opportunities and risks, and can provide a framework for pursuing sustainable long-term value creation.
 They also provide the structure needed for companies to integrate sustainability information into their reporting cycles, providing more information to both investors and shareholders.